Skip to main content

 "Bonelab" is a VR game where you play as an outcast evading death and exploring a secret underground research facility filled with challenging experiments and discoveries.
 The game boasts improved physics systems from "Boneworks" and allows for custom avatar imports.
 With a variety of weapons and game locations, including user-generated levels, you'll uncover a layered narrative as you collect clues and progress through the story.

-• The game suffers from significant optimization issues, leading to bugs, glitches, and performance problems that detract from the experience.
+• The game suffers from numerous bugs, glitches, and performance issues that significantly hinder gameplay.

 • story